lentilus/anki-connect-docker/README.md

+# Anki-Connect Docker Container

+This is a fork from: The container is meant to serve as a service, so you can interface with anki-connect on port 8765.
+It differs from the original repository because it does not expect you to run it locally with your own anki-files.
+Instead everything is self-contained, including anki-connect and appropriate default settings.

+If you want to sync to webanki you need mount your own prefs21.db, as it contains the credentials for webanki.
+I will add an option to provide the file as a base64 encoded environment variable.

+The original readme:

+---

 # Anki Desktop

 This is inspired by the work of https://github.com/pnorcross/anki-desktop-docker , with a couple of modifications.
 This repo provides a Dockerfile using as a base image https://github.com/linuxserver/docker-baseimage-kasmvnc for the desktop version of Anki, which is useful for automating anki using addons like Anki-Connect and much needed when using the FSRS algorithm and also AnkiDroid, which does not support it.
 The app is accessible via a web interface bound to port 3000.
 The anki configuration is bound to a volume mounted at /config/app in the container.